JordiCorbilla/fund-overlap-lab/README.md

 This is the cleanest metric for direct wrapper comparison.

+When Ultimate Look-Through is enabled in the app, the same overlap math is applied after recursive expansion.

 ### Bucket overlap

 Holdings are mapped into coarse economic buckets such as: